Ambar14/Proyect-Regression-/README.md

  -In this report we try to answer the question : "Is automatic or manual transmission better for mpg ?".
 To answer this question we used a dataset from the 1974 Motor Trend US magazine, and ran some statistical tests and a regression analysis.

-  ## Cleaning data

- @@ -46,7 +46,7 @@ We then plot the relationships between all the variables of the dataset (see Fig

   ## Inference

  -We may also run a some tests to compare the mpg means between automatic and manual transmissions.
- +We may also run some tests to compare the mpg means between automatic and manual transmissions.

   ### T-test

  @@ -79,28 +79,31 @@ model.init <- step(model.all, direction = "backward", k = log(n))